ldynia/workshop-github-fundamentals/README.md

 - [GitHub](https://github.com/) account
 - [DockerHub](https://hub.docker.com/) account

-# Warning - No licence no Open Source !!!
+# Warning - No license, no Open Source !!!

-Choosing the right license when creating an open source project is [crucial](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#choosing-the-right-license).
+Choosing the right license when creating an open-source project is [crucial](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#choosing-the-right-license).

-> "**without a license**, the default copyright laws apply, meaning that you retain all rights to your source code and **no one may reproduce, distribute, or create derivative works from your work.**"
+> "**without a license**, the default copyright laws apply, meaning that you retain all rights to your source code, and **no one may reproduce, distribute, or create derivative works from your work.**"

-There are many available [open source licenses](https://opensource.org/licenses).
-If you are confused which one to use, visit [choosealicense.com](https://choosealicense.com/licenses/) - a comprehensive guide about open source licenses.
+There are many available [open-source licenses](https://opensource.org/licenses).
+If you are confused about which one to use, visit [choosealicense.com](https://choosealicense.com/licenses/) - a comprehensive guide about open source licenses.

 Additional information about **legal aspects of having no license** can be found [here](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license).

-## 1. Github Repository /  GitHub Templates
+## 1. GitHub Repository /  GitHub Templates

 <details>
   <summary>Context</summary>

   #### What is a GitHub repository?

-  A repository is a place where your git **project** and its **files** resides.
-Typical repository stores source code along with `.git` folder - a directory which tracks snapshot of changes introduced to your files.
+  A repository is a place where your git **project** and its **files** reside.
+A typical repository stores source code along with the `.git` folder - a directory that tracks snapshots of changes introduced to your files.

-  #### Why to use GitHub repository?
+  #### Why use the GitHub repository?

   GitHub repository is:
   - A place for documenting your project - **GitHub Wiki**
-  - A place for automatizing tasks within software development life cycle - **GitHub Actions**
+  - A place for automatizing tasks within the software development life cycle - **GitHub Actions**
   - A place for organizing and tracking work items - **GitHub Projects**
   - A forum for sharing and raising questions - **GitHub Issues**
   - A place for security scanning - **GitHub Security**